U.S. energy companies fume over rejected steel tariff exemptions

-HOUSTON (Reuters) - The U.S. Commerce Department recently granted a tariff exemption to oil major Chevron (CVX.N) for its imports of 4.5-inch Japanese steel tubes for oil exploration.
+HOUSTON (Reuters) - The U.S. Commerce Department recently granted a tariff exemption to oil major Chevron for its imports of 4.5-inch Japanese steel tubes for oil exploration.

 But the department rejected a similar request from Borusan Mannesmann Pipe to exclude 4.5-inch steel pipes imported from Turkey for casing used to line new oil wells.